-(i) Sequence masking to identify structurally uncharacterized domains.
-To generate the initial target list, we used a sequence 'masking procedure' which has been described in detail elsewhere (17,41).
-Briefly, we identified and removed regions of sequence with homology to known structures using standard approaches such as FASTA (42) and PSI-blast (43).
-We then generated a consensus list from all the structural matches reported by various groups and our set of matches (41,44-48).
-We removed all putative transmembrane (TM) regions and regions containing long stretches of low sequence some and short peptides (<80 residues) which link segments of sequence already accounted for by the PDB homology matches, TM-helices and low complexity regions.
+1. Sequence masking to identify structurally uncharacterized domains

+To generate the initial target list, we used a sequence "masking procedure" which has been described in detail elsewhere (17,32).
+Briefly, we identified and removed regions of sequence with homology to known structures using standard approaches such as FASTA (33) and PSI-blast (34).
+We then generated a consensus list from all the structural matches reported by various groups and our set of matches (32,35-39).
+We removed all putative transmembrane (TM) regions and regions containing long stretches of low sequence complexity.
+Finally, we removed hydrophobic signal sequences and short peptides (<80 residues) which link segments of sequence already accounted for by the PDB homology matches, TM-helices and low complexity regions.